 Psychological & Brain Sciences

 The Department of Psychological & Brain Sciences admits students for full-time study toward the PhD and does not offer a standalone master's degree.
 However, students are required to complete a master's degree with a thesis as part of the requirements for a PhD.
 In addition, the PhD includes required courses (including statistics, research methods, ethics, and several core content areas), a subject matter exam, at least three semesters of a teaching experience to fulfill the doctoral teaching requirement, and consistently high-quality research productivity that results in publishable findings.
+Students in the Clinical Science program also complete additional courses, practica, and a full-year clinical internship as part of their clinical training.

 The Department of Psychological & Brain Sciences also offers the Graduate Certificate in Quantitative Data Analysis, which is open to graduate students of various disciplines.
 Advanced skills and knowledge in quantitative analysis, methods, and interpretation are critical assets for scholars in a wide range of disciplines within the social sciences.
 In addition, many of the important practical, analytical, and conceptual skills are shared across disciplines.
 Many of the graduate programs in the social sciences include basic quantitative analysis skills within the core required curriculum of their department, but many students would benefit from advanced preparation in this domain.
 The certificate program provides an organized means for students to achieve an advanced level of knowledge and skill in quantitative social science data analysis, interpretation, and visualization that can be applied and shared in a variety of occupational domains.